ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/sources/zendesk/zendesk_sources_doc.md

 The users table contains info about the users associated with your Zendesk Support account.
 This includes agents, admins, and end-users (customers).
 [Link to Documentation](https://www.stitchdata.com/docs/integrations/saas/zendesk#users)

 {% enddocs %}

+{% docs zendesk_ticket_fields_desc %}

+The users table contains info about the users associated with your Zendesk Support account.
+This includes agents, admins, and end-users (customers).
+[Link to Documentation](https://www.stitchdata.com/docs/integrations/saas/zendesk#users)

+{% enddocs %}